photoprism/photoprism-docs/docs/getting-started/faq.md

 Podman works just fine both in rootless and under root.
 Mind the SELinux which is enabled on Red Hat compatible systems, you may hit permission error problems.

-More details on on how to run PhotoPrism with [Podman](https://podman.io/) on CentOS in [this blog post](https://lukas.zapletalovi.com/2020/01/deploy-photoprism-in-centos-80.html), it includes all the details including root and rootless modes, user mapping and SELinux.
+More details on how to run PhotoPrism with [Podman](https://podman.io/) on CentOS in [this blog post](https://lukas.zapletalovi.com/2020/01/deploy-photoprism-in-centos-80.html), it includes all the details including root and rootless modes, user mapping and SELinux.